pause() system call in C - explained with examples

 kill -SIGCHLD `pidof pause` # Won't have any effect

-However the pause() function returns when it receives the signals whose default behaviour is to kill the process.
-Like SIGKILL, SIGTERM etc. For more information on signals and their default behaviours, please run man 7 signal
+However, the pause() function returns when it receives signals with default behaviors set to terminate the process, such as SIGKILL, SIGTERM, etc. For more information on signals and their default behaviors, please run the man 7 signal command.

-Behaviour when the process finishes signal handler execution
+Behavior when the process finishes executing the signal handler

 #include <stdio.h>